 See Related: Fun & Best Things to Do in Santa Cruz, California

 Address: 1001 Fairgrounds Dr, Vallejo, CA 94589

 Six Flags Discovery Kingdom is a quick drive, about 17 miles southwest of Fairfield.
 Named the ‘Thrill Capital of Northern California,’ this 150-acre amusement complex is fun-filled.
 The Park’s main attractions are half a dozen thrilling roller coasters.
-There are also family rides and tours, such as the White water Safari.
+Family rides and tours, such as the White water Safari, also exist.

 There are also high-intensity activities, such as go-kart racing and laser tag.
 The baby animal nursery and alligator alley are thrilling for all ages.